 ‘Come on boys!
 They’re running up the road!’ he called, excited.

 The man was tall and broad – a big fellow – with a commanding presence.
 Brennan was not one to be easily fazed, but his heart pounded when he realised who it was.
 Even in the dim light, he knew that down below, in front of him, gripping a rifle, stood Mick Collins himself.

 Brennan fired, but Collins moved at that very moment, his attention focussed on the retreating enemy.
 Then, he was running, out from the cover of the armoured truck and around a bend in the road, chasing the Irregulars.
 Brennan watched him stop in the middle of the road, to fire at one of his fleeing attackers.

 Now was his chance.
 Up on the hill, Brennan raised the Mauser, took aim and fired.
 Beside him, O’Neill had started to retreat, pausing to fire as he went.
 Collins’s head snapped back as a round struck him and then he fell face down on the road.

 Brennan knew he’d hit him.
 The sense of satisfaction was overwhelming.
 In that instant, all the noise dissipated and he drank in the scene.
 O’Neill had gone, fleeing up the path the other Irregulars had used, and for a moment it was just The Watchman and The Big Fella.

 The Staters had yet to realise their leader had fallen.
 Brennan couldn’t help himself.
 He clambered down to the road and dashed over to the body.
 Ragged gasps were coming from Collins, his body giving short spasms as he still clutched his rifle.
 Brennan nodded, satisfied.
 The Dum-Dum had done the job: a large hole was visible at the base of the skull.
 He knew there’d be no surviving such a wound.

-Patriots’ Blood will be available on Amazon soon.
+Patriots’ Blood is available on Amazon.
 You can check out reviews for other books in the Liam Mannion series here.